sendu123/project_CYPLAN255/index.md

 Silicon Valley, with a bright economic future, is now facing a serious pollution crisis, including dust pollution, chemical pollution, water pollution and health problems.
 So we are thinking about finding an ecological method to dream a new future for silicon valley, to protect the native species.

 #### 1.2 An Important Umbrellar Species
 After doing a lot of research, I realized that saving a random species isn't going to help silicon Valley build a stable ecosystem.
 So this ecological future needs an important starting point.
-We find that **Bay Checkerspot Butterfly** is a key umbrella species that protects many native animals and plants in Silicon Valley.
+I find that **Bay Checkerspot Butterfly** is a key umbrella species that protects many native animals and plants in Silicon Valley.
 As an important pollinator, this means the tiny butterfly can provide protection for a wide variety of native animals and plants.
 Therefore, it seems like butterflies can help build a new ecological future in Silicon Valley.

 ![](https://raw.githubusercontent.com/sendu123/project_CYPLAN255/gh-pages/drawings/umbrella.png)